 With reduced landfill space becoming a bigger problem nationwide, waste diversion and reduction are becoming increasingly important.
 In 2013, Western diverted 50% of its waste from landfill by recycling, reuse and composting.
-We are aiming even higher now, with a goal to become a Zero Waste campus by diverting over 90% of our waste by 2022.
+We are aiming even higher now, with a goal to become a Zero Waste campus by diverting 90% or more of our waste from landfill by 2022.

 Western has an extensive recycling program.
-Batteries and electronic waste, along with common recyclable items, can be taken to recycling stations located on every floor of most buildings.
+Batteries and common recyclable items can be taken to recycling stations located on every floor of most buildings.
 Often, these stations are found near Green Boards (bulletin boards with sustainability updates).
 Each Green Board has Recycling at Western posters that guide individuals through the sorting of their waste and provides contact information if there are any unique items that need to be disposed of (ex. furniture, hazardous waste, etc.).

 Below is a list of important pieces of information everyone should know about in order to ensure proper waste management at Western.

 - Recyclable plastics are numbered 1-7.
 Here at Western, all plastics numbered 1-7 are accepted for recycling.
 All of these plastics, along with glass jars, metal pop cans, aluminum foil, milk and juice cartons and other glass and metals can go into Western’s “Containers” stream.
 Additionally, beginning in the Summer of 2014, coffee cups are now recyclable on campus and within the City of London.

 - Within Western’s “Paper” stream, you can put regular printer paper, newspaper, magazines, post-it notes, envelopes, thin cardboard boxes and toilet paper rolls.
 Just make sure you collapse all boxes first.
 Note: Construction paper and tissue paper are not recyclable.